 Boxes e and f-Employee's name and address.
-Enter the name as shown on your employee's social security card (first, middle initial, last).
-Generally, do not enter "Jr.," "Sr.," etc., in the "Suff." box on Copy A unless the suffix appears on the card.
-However, SSA still prefers that you do not enter the suffix on Copy A. If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
+Enter the name as shown on your employee's social security card (first name, middle initial, last name).
+If the name does not fit in the space allowed on the form, you may show the first and middle name initials and the full last name.
+It is especially important to report the exact last name of the employee.
+If you are unable to determine the correct last name, use of the SSA's SSNVS may be helpful.
+Connect parts of a compound name with either a hyphen or a blank.
+Do not join them into a single word.
+Include all parts of a compound name in the appropriate name field.
+For example, for the name "John R Smith-Jones", enter "Smith-Jones" or "Smith Jones' in the last name field.
 If the name has changed, the employee must get a corrected card from any SSA office.
-Use the name on the original card until you see the corrected one.
+Use the name on the original card until you see the corrected card.
 Do not show titles or academic degrees, such as "Dr.," "RN," or "Esq.," at the beginning or end of the employee's name.
+Generally, do not enter "Jr.," "Sr.," etc. in the "Suff." box on Copy A unless the suffix appears on the card.
+However, the SSA still prefers that you do not enter the suffix on Copy A.

-Include in the address the number, street, apartment or suite number (or P.O. box number if mail is not delivered to a street address).
+Include in the address the number, street, and apartment or suite number (or P.O. box number if mail is not delivered to a street address).
+The U.S. Postal Service recommends that no commas or periods be used in delivery addresses.
 For a foreign address, give the information in the following order: city, province or state, and country.
 Follow the country's practice for entering the postal code.
 Do not abbreviate the country name.